How Mohs micrographic surgery can be used to treat skin cancer

 What is Mohs micrographic surgery?

-The doctors of the Asarch Center for Dermatology, Laser and Mohs Surgery describe Mohs micrographic surgery as a specialized technique to remove cancerous skin cells while leaving as much healthy tissue intact as possible.
+The doctors of the Asarch Dermatology, Laser and Mohs Surgery describe Mohs micrographic surgery as a specialized technique to remove cancerous skin cells while leaving as much healthy tissue intact as possible.
 This method is performed by taking small layers of the skin and evaluating them for cancer cells during surgery.
 The doctor will remove layer by layer until all cancerous cells have been effectively removed.
 This is best performed for skin cancers that are deep, recurring or are located on areas of the face where cosmetic damage is a concern.
 Mohs is extremely conservative, especially when compared to traditional excision of skin cancer from the body, which can remove excess healthy tissue in the surrounding areas.

 Why choose Mohs micrographic surgery?